keboola/connection-docs/overview/tutorial/manipulate/sandbox.md

 {: .image-popup}
 ![Screenshot - Sandbox](/overview/tutorial/manipulate/sandbox-intro.png)

-Your sandbox might be deleted after 7 days of inactivity; make sure not to use them as a permanent data storage!
+Your sandbox might be deleted after 7 days of inactivity; make sure not to use it as a permanent data storage!

 When happy with the outcomes of your SQL queries, go back to [transformations](/overview/tutorial/manipulate/) and paste the queries into the transformation script.